Genetic use restriction technology: Other uses

-Non-viable seeds produced on V-GURT plants may reduce the propagation of volunteer plants.
+Another possible advantage is that non-viable seeds produced on V-GURT plants may reduce the propagation of volunteer plants.
 Volunteer plants can become an economic problem for larger-scale mechanized farming systems that incorporate crop rotation.
 Furthermore, under warm, wet harvest conditions non V-GURT grain can sprout, lowering the quality of grain produced.
 It is likely that this problem would not occur with the use of V-GURT grain varieties.
-Use of V-GURT technology could also prevent escape of transgenes into wild relatives and help lessen impacts on biodiversity.
-Crops modified to produce non-food products could be armed with GURT technology to prevent accidental transmission of these traits into crops meant for foods.